 DNA Test – Seattle, WA

-Health Street provides DNA tests and legal paternity testing in Seattle, Washington at 2 conveniently located testing laboratories.
+Health Street provides DNA tests and legal paternity testing in Seattle, Washington at 9 testing laboratories.
 Call (206) 347-1012 or schedule online.
 We offer legal paternity tests, sibling studies, grandparent DNA tests, avuncular (aunt or uncle) testing, and postmortem DNA testing to determine if people are biologically related.

 Set up DNA testing appointments online.
 Test results can be used in court for child support or to change a birth a certificate; it can also be used for simple peace of mind.
 Appointments can be scheduled together or separately.
 Legal DNA tests are done by cheek swab at our testing centers.
 We can also extract DNA samples from hair follicles, fingernails, and other specimens.

 Seattle, WA 98122

 DNA Test – Seattle, Washington